Octopus as food: Maldives

 Miruhulee boava is a Maldivian delicacy made of octopus tentacles braised in curry leaves, chili, garlic, cloves, onion, pepper, and coconut oil.

 Mauritius

 In Mauritius and Rodrigues, octopus, known by its Mauritian Creole name "Ourite" is commonly eaten especially in coastal regions as it is found abundantly in Mauritian waters, although a sharp decline has been observed recently.
 Popular octopus dishes include the masala octopus curry or boiled octopus in spicy tomato sauce, known as the "Daube".

 Mexico

-In Baja California, octopus is commonly grilled and eaten on its own or as a component of tacos, tostadas, and ceviche.
+In Baja California and Yucatán, octopus is commonly grilled and eaten on its own or as a component of tacos, tostadas, and ceviche.

 Greece

 A common scene in the Greek islands is octopuses hanging in the sunlight from a rope, just like laundry from a clothesline.
 They are often caught by spear fishing close to the shore.
 The fisherman brings his prey to land and tenderizes the flesh by pounding the carcass against a stone surface.
 Thus treated, they are hung out to dry, and later will be served grilled, either hot or chilled in a salad.
 A common preparation technique involves classic Greek spices and seasonings, often including olive oil, garlic cloves, oregano, pepper, and lemon juice.
 On the whole, octopus is considered a superb meze, especially alongside ouzo.